Holcomb, Illinois

 Holcomb is an unincorporated community in Ogle County, Illinois, United States.
 Holcomb is 3 mi south of Davis Junction.
 Holcomb has a post office with ZIP code 61043.
 Holcomb was founded in 1876.
 It was named for William H. Holcomb (c.
 1839–1908), General Manager of the Chicago and Iowa Railroad at the time.
 He was also the Superintendent of Transportation for the World's Columbian Exposition held in Chicago in 1893.

 Demographics

+Holcomb first appeared as a census designated place in the 2020 U.S. census.

+Education

+It is in the Kings Consolidated School District 144 and the Rochelle Township High School District 212.